 RELATED: 19 Around the World Cabbage Recipes

 The BlueZone notes, “Today, Ikarians are almost entirely free of dementia and some of the chronic diseases that plague Americans; one in three make it to their 90s.
-A combination of factors explain it, including geography, culture, diet, lifestyle and outlook.
-They enjoy strong red wine, late-night domino games and relaxed pace of life that ignores clocks.
-Clean air, warm breezes and rugged terrain draw them outdoors into an active lifestyle.”
+A combination of factors explain it, including geography, culture, diet, lifestyle, and outlook.
+They enjoy strong red wine, late-night domino games, and a relaxed pace of life that ignores clocks.
+Clean air, warm breezes, and rugged terrain draw them outdoors into an active lifestyle.”

 Longevity Ikarian Stew with Black Eyed Peas and Kale